-OXYCODONE KALCEKS 10 MG/ML, undiluted or diluted to 1 mg/ml with sodium chloride 9 mg/ml (0.9%) solution for injection, 50 mg/ml (5%) dextrose or water for injections, is physically and chemically stable when in contact with representative brands of polypropylene or polycarbonate syringes, polyethylene or PVC tubing, and PVC or EVA infusion bags, over a 24 hour period at room temperature (25°C) and at 2-8°C.
+OxyNorm® injection, undiluted or diluted to 1 mg/ml with 0.9% w/v saline, 5% w/v dextrose or water for injections, is physically and chemically stable when in contact with representative brands of polypropylene or polycarbonate syringes, polyethylene or PVC tubing, and PVC or EVA infusion bags, over a 24 hour period at below 25°C.

-OXYCODONE KALCEKS, whether undiluted or diluted in the infusion fluids used in these studies and contained in the various assemblies, does not need to be protected from light.
+The injection, whether undiluted or diluted to 1 mg/ml in the infusion fluids used in these studies and contained in the various assemblies, does not need to be protected from light.
+Inappropriate handling of the undiluted solution after opening of the original ampoule, or of the diluted solutions may compromise the sterility of the product.